-We believe in growth that enriches the lives of our vibrant communities, providing a positive future for all Queenslanders.
+We believe in growth that enriches communities, protecting our unique lifestyle and providing a positive future for all Queenslanders.

 Over the next 10 years our state will become home to over a million new Queenslanders.
-We have a plan to make more than homes.
-This includes more hospitals, improved public transport, better amenities, and green spaces to improve the lives of all Queenslanders, now and well into the future.
+We have a plan to make sure all Queenslanders have a place to call home, in communities that remain great places to live.
+This means delivering more health services, improved public transport, better amenities, green spaces and safety where you live—to improve the lives of all Queenslanders, now and well into the future.

 With natural increases and migration, our state is expected to grow by over a million new Queenslanders by 2036*.